diegoarvz4/portfolio/README.md

 To get a local copy up and running follow these simple example steps.

 ## Prerequisites
- -React
+ - React
- -Npm
+ - Npm
- -A web Browser.
+ - A web Browser.

 ## Setup
   Clone or download this Repository.